littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v5.7.1 (09/??/23) - Branch Office Building Concepts (& more!)
--Adding concepts for corp civics to encapsulate their branch office building effects.
+-Adding concepts for branch office buildings granted by corp civics.
 -Altered casino luck random events so that when one happens, it's positive 80% of the time and negative 20% of the time (changed from 50%/50%).
+-Tweaked some fixed opinion modifiers

 v5.7 (09/12/23) - Caelum (3.9) Update
 -Fixed what was needed for compatibility with Stellaris 3.9 (Caelum)